 Interconnectedness is the realisation that all living organisms are one in the web of life.
 When the Buddha gained enlightenment, he reached the understanding that interconnectedness is the true nature of all beings.
 By recognising our interconnection, how there is a spiritual-energetic invisible cord connecting us all — although we may not see the energetic cord connecting us (actually, some of us can) — we can develop empathy, compassion, loving-kindness, and understanding.

 The Law of Dependent Origination is related to the concept of ’emptiness’, which can be a confusing translation from the Sanskrit word ‘Śūnyatā’.
 According to this law, everything arises and is dependent on something else to exist, thus nothing in life is essentially ‘substantial’ or fixed (thus, ’empty).
 Existence is an interrelated flux of events, nothing has a real, permanent, independent existence of their own.
 Events – including our thoughts, habits, fixations – happen in a series, one interrelating group of events producing another.
 When certain conditions are present, they give rise to subsequent conditions, which then give rise to other conditions.
 Phenomena such as our desires, attachment and distress- are sustained only so long as their sustaining conditions are there.
 Understanding the relationships between the phenomena that sustain suffering is said to lead to complete freedom from our mental loops.
+In Buddhist psychotherapy and coaching, you may be guided to understand this truth deeply and internalise its wisdom.

 To bring the Dharma home, this quote from Robert Thurman captures how this idea can be applied to our lives: “How do you release yourself?
 Through the analytic knowledge of facts.
 How can you stay angry if you are aware of yourself as a constantly changing process?
 The continuity of your anger gets broken.
 How can you stay depressed?
 The continuity of your sadness gets broken.
 It transforms.
 You associate with the not-mad and not-sad.
 You take responsibility for your mad and sad.
 You stop being stuck in those same old thought patterns. “(